Appellation: Costières de Nîmes

 Grapes: Carignan 70%, Syrah 30%.

 About: A revelation of the splendors of Carignan in the Southern Rhône, this is Sylvain’s more serious version of his preferred grape, aged in oak, until 2015 barrique, from 2016 in foudre and released when ready for drinking rather than rushed to market.

 Location: just east of Bellegarde on the plateau of the Costières de Nîmes.

-Size: from one parcel of .5 hectare within the 10 hectare holding.
+Size: from several parcels within the 10 hectare holding.

 Soils: deep galets roulés with some limestone and clay, the same as Châteauneuf-du-Pape, Lirac and Tavel.

 Exposition: basically flat.

 Training: although everything was planted in gobelet, much was re-trained to cordon de royat on wire in the 1980’s for the “convenience” of the worker, rather than the health of vine and fruit.

 Farming: organic, as above.